-Mayers’ claim is based on Barad’s understanding of intra-action, in which all agents intra-acting with one another are formed by one another, which is especially tangible once the proteins, in this case, are visualised.
-They are perceived as molecular through visualisation, which in 3D space comes to involve the movement or the body-work of the molecular model which that researcher is familiarise with through their own body.
-Research becomes a translation of the structure and interactions of non-human bodies into individual movements of human bodies and both physical and social interactions between all the participants of the research team.
+Myers’ claim is based on Barad’s understanding of intra-action, in which all agents intra-acting with one another are formed by one another, which is especially tangible once the proteins, in this case, are visualised.
+They are perceived as molecular through visualisation, which in 3D space comes to involve the movement or the body-work of researcher in that that researcher familiarise herself with the protein through their own body.
+Research involves the translation of the structure and interactions of non-human bodies into individual movements of human bodies and both physical and social interactions between all the participants of the research team.
 The protein molecules influence the movements within the lab, and the possibility of movements of the human bodies driven by bodily intuition influences the visualisations of the protein structures.
 The scientist moves with the practice, performing knowledge through gestures and affect, which shape the perception and propagation of the models, in both scientific and pedagogical environments.